Luos-io/Documentation/src/pages/high/containers_list/imu.md

 renderer.shadowMap.type = 'PCFSoftShadowMap'
 display(renderer)

-# Connect your Luos network (here using an USB module)
+# Connect your Luos network (here using an USB container)
 r = Device('/dev/cu.usbserial-DN38OIYT')

 # Control the rotation of the cube with the rotation of the Imu sensor